What is gingivitis?

 How does my dentist diagnosis periodontal disease?

-During a periodontal exam, your dentist or periodontist typically checks:
+During a periodontal exam, your dentist or periodontist typically checks your:

-- your gums—for bleeding, swelling, firmness, and for pockets (the space between the gum and tooth; the larger and deeper the pocket, the more severe the disease)
+- Gums: for bleeding, swelling, firmness, and measurement of the periodontal pockets (the space between the gum line and the attachment to the bone; the larger and deeper the pocket, the more severe the disease)

-- your jawbone—(via x-rays) to help detect the breakdown of bone surrounding your teeth
+- Jawbone: (uses x-rays) to help detect the breakdown of bone surrounding your teeth

 How is periodontal disease treated?